Jūratė and Kastytis

 Jūratė and Kastytis (Lithuanian: Jūratė ir Kastytis) is one of the most famous and popular Lithuanian legends and tales.
 The first time it was recorded was in 1842, in the writings of Liudvikas Adomas Jucevičius.
 Since then it has been adapted many times for modern poems, ballets, and even rock operas.
-The authenticity of the entire story is questioned due to the possible influence of popular contemporary romantic tales.
+Since the heroine does not appear in Lithuanian mythology, the tale is likely of literary-romantic origin.

 Etymology

 The heroine's name, 'Jūratė', is related to words for 'sea' in Baltic languages, namely, Lithuanian jūra 'sea' and Latvian jũra, jũŗa 'sea, great mass of water'.

 Synopsis

 The plot greatly varies between the different versions.
 However, the basic facts remain the same.
 The goddess (sometimes described as a mermaid or undine) Jūratė lived under the Baltic Sea in a beautiful amber castle.
 A young fisherman named Kastytis was fishing and she fell in love with the handsome young fisherman.
 They spent happy times in the castle, but the thunder god, Perkūnas, found out that the goddess had fallen in love with Kastytis, a mortal man.
 He became furious and struck the amber castle.
 It exploded into millions of pieces.
 According to legend, that is why pieces of amber come ashore after a storm on the Baltic Sea.

 Jūratė rescued Kastytis from drowning in a storm.
 According to other variations, Kastytis was killed by Perkūnas and Jūratė mourns him to this day.
 Her tear drops are amber pieces washed ashore and one could hear her sad voice in a stormy sea.
 Sometimes it is said that Kastytis is from Šventoji, north of Palanga.